 On this page

-At the moment, The Housing Hub lists vacancies from housing providers in New South Wales, Queensland, South Australia and Victoria.
+At the moment, the Housing Hub lists vacancies from housing providers in New South Wales, Queensland, South Australia, Victoria, the ACT and Western Australia.
 Vacancies may include existing SDA properties, new SDA builds, non-SDA supported accommodation, private rental, and properties for sale.
 The range of vacancies will continue to grow as the website develops.

 We think that the issue of younger people having to live in aged care can be solved within the next 10 years – if everyone works together.